deduce-dev/dac-man/docs/plugins-docs/from-scratch.md

         return headers, data
 ```

-Finally, we use the `numpy.loadtxt()` function to load the data into a
+Finally, we use the `numpy.loadtxt()` method to load the data into a
 numpy array:

 ```py